netceteragroup/skele/packages/system/README.md

 can be extended (by means of addition or override/replacement) by **dependent Units**.

 Lastly, an **extension** is the addition / override that a a **dependent Unit** contributes to another.
-The phrasef _Unit A contributes an extension to Unit B_ is also used to describe relationship.
+The phrase _Unit A contributes an extension to Unit B_ is also used to describe relationship.

 The framework is inspired by <https://github.com/stuartsierra/component> with the addition